awwright/magnode/doc/en/user/setup.md

 ## Setup

-Currently Magnode demands some knowledge of ECMAScript/Javascript coding, MongoDB, website design, and webserver setup.
-These needs should be reduced down to the bare minimum as development proceeds (configuration of the webserver).
+Magnode is designed to be setup with the provided setup script.
+It can also be setup by hand.
+For details, consult the developer documentation, API documentation, and the database installer source code.

-This will demonstrate how to setup Magnode to host a basic blog-like website with static pages, and named and dated posts.
-This involves setting up user accounts and authentication, the site theme, the database, and navigation menus.
+The installer sets up a basic blog-like website with static pages, users, and named and dated posts.

 Remember to replace `example.com` with the name of your own site.
 If you're just testing, you can call it `localhost`.

-### Installer setup
+After you have installed the files to the system, navigate to the main directory and run the following command at a prompt:

-The easiest way to get setup is to use the installer.
-After you have followed the installation, navigate to the main directory and run the following command:
+	$ mkdir sites
 	$ ./setup/setup-blog.js

 This will ask you a few questions about the site you want to create: